Fallen-Breath/tweakermore/docs/document-en_us.md

 If the shulker box is empty, no hint will be shown

+Also, a fill level bar will be rendered at the lower-right corner,

+if the shulker box is neither completely full nor empty

 - Category: MC Tweaks
 - Type: boolean
 - Default value: `false`